Tim Pithers - Musical Director

 Vivaldi.
 The next season sees us performing a selection from the Oxford Book of European

-Sacred Music, medley from the film “Mamma Mia”, Africa by Toto and other pieces in Chudleigh
+Sacred Music, a medley from the film “Mamma Mia”, Africa by Toto and other pieces in Chudleigh

 Why not join us?